deeppavlov/chatsky/docs/source/user_guides/optimization_guide.rst

 if you take advantage of the Opentelemetry package bundled with the library (`stats` extra required) as described below.

-Since Locust testing can only target web apps, you will need to integrate your dialog pipeline into a web application.
+Since Locust testing can only target web apps, this approach only applies if you integrate your dialog pipeline into a web application.
+The `FastAPI integration tutorial <../tutorials/tutorials.messengers.web_api_interface.1_fastapi.py>`_ shows the most straightforward way to do this.
 At this stage, you will also need to instrument the pipeline components that you want to additionally profile using `extractor functions`.
 Put simply, you are decorating the components of the pipeline with functions that can report their performance, e.g. their execution time or the CPU load.